 So where did this rumour come from?
 Well, a case study from 1998 described a man supplementing with creatine and said it was negatively affecting his renal glomerular filtration rate, which was due to his previous kidney disease (link).
-This started the rumor that creatine could dangerously affect our kidneys.
-Even though in reality, the man already had kidney disease, so he wasn’t able to filter out the extra creatine above and beyond what he needed.
+This started the rumour that creatine could dangerously affect our kidneys.
+Even though in reality, the man already had kidney disease—that’s why he wasn’t able to filter out the extra creatine.

 Creatine And Feeling Bloated?

 If supplementing with creatine makes you feel bloated, try drinking more water.
 Creatine pulls fluid into your muscles, which is great, but it means that you need to be drinking enough water.
 You might also want to try having more electrolytes.
 More electrolytes might help with creatine absorption, and it’ll also help with restoring some of those electrolytes from pissing out the extra creatine.

-Milk is one of the best hydration drinks you can have (even better than Gatorade), not to mention how helpful it is for helping you reach your daily calorie and protein goals. (study)
+Milk is one of the best drinks for hydration on the market (even better than Gatorade), not to mention great it is for helping you reach your daily calorie and protein goals (study).

 Who Should Take Creatine?

 Creatine is an extremely effective supplement for bulking up.
-Creatine can help you lift heavier weights, lift that weight more times, and could possibly reduce the chance of injuries compared to not taking it.
-Given that it’s main “downside” is gaining weight by drawing more water to your muscles, well, this isn’t even a problem for skinny guys—it’s a benefit.
+Creatine can help you lift heavier weights, lift those heavier weights more times, and reduce your risk of injury while doing it.
+Given that its main “downside” is bulkier muscles, well, this isn’t even a problem for skinny guys—it’s a benefit.
 So it’s only upsides for us.
 This is why it’s one of our core Beastly supplements, at the top of our list of recommended bulking supplements.
 (Here’s our article about the other best bulking supplements and how to take them.)

 Do you eat a vegetarian or vegan diet?

-On a side note, if you’re a vegetarian or vegan, taking creatine has many benefits outside of the gym, it may even improve your memory! (study)
+On a side note, if you’re a vegetarian or vegan, taking creatine may have other general health benefits, such as improved memory (study)!

 Are you a teen athlete?

 There have been no studies showing any downsides or side effects unique to young athletes.
-One of the most respected journals in the sports industry, Journal of International Society of Sports Nutrition (JISSN), published a public position on creatine.
-In it, they write that creatine can be recommended safely if the young athlete is past puberty, and seriously or competitively trains, is eating well, a quality brand is used, the dosage is not exceeded, and is their taking of it is approved by and supervised by a parent, trainer, coach, doctor, etc. (review)
+One of the most respected journals in the sports industry, The Journal of International Society of Sports Nutrition (JISSN), published a public position on creatine, writing that creatine can be recommended safely if the young athlete is past puberty, and seriously or competitively trains, is eating well, uses a quality brand of creatine, the recommended dosage is not exceeded, and they have the approval and supervision of a parent, trainer, coach, doctor, etc. (review)

-On the other hand, the American Academy of Pediatrics (AAP) Council on Sports Medicine & Fitness published a guide for professionals working with children (guide).
+On the other hand, the American Academy of Pediatrics (AAP) Council on Sports Medicine & Fitness, another widely respected organization, published a guide for professionals working with children (guide).
 Instead of giving an overview of the evidence on creatine, they asked the question “why bother?”
 (Given the many proven benefits of creatine, and the fact that it’s the healthiest and most powerful muscle-building supplement ever found, there are many reasons to bother.)
-Interestingly, they cited a 2012 survey in the USA, that 18% of guys in grade 12 had taken creatine, 11% in grade 10, and 3% in 8th grade.
+Interestingly, they cited a 2012 survey in the USA showing that 18% of guys in grade 12 had taken creatine, 11% in grade 10, and 3% in 8th grade.
 Evidently many teens were bothering.

-Are you a bit older and want to get into lifting weights?
+Are you a bit older and you want to get into lifting weights?

 Creatine is a great supplement for building muscle, and building muscle is great for people as they get older.
-Unfortunately, as we age, especially after age 65, the body will slowly lose muscle mass and strength.
-It’s called sarcopenia, and it can wreak havoc on your independence as you get weaker and less mobile.
+Unfortunately, as we age—especially after age 65—our bodies slowly lose muscle mass and strength.
+This loss of muscle is called sarcopenia, and it can wreak havoc on your independence by making you weaker and less mobile.
 An academic review of the research shows that older adults (between 57–70) who do resistance training and supplement with creatine were not only able to fight of sarcopenia, but also build new lean muscle mass.
-The meta-analysis showed an average of 1.4kg increase in lean tissue mass compared to those just getting the placebo doses.
+The meta-analysis showed an average of 1.4kg increase in muscle mass compared to those just getting the placebo doses.

 Are you a strapping young lad who eats lots of red meat and fish?

 You should probably try supplementing with creatine anyway, but if you don’t notice any improvements in size of strength, you might be one of the fabled creatine non-responders, where your creatine levels are already so high that you might experience minimal benefit from extra creatine supplementation.
 Sorry.

 How To Use Creatine